-- · Low visibility of other organizations in the community. - Learn about the existing clubs and their meeting days and times so the Kiwanis club can accommodate members who may join multiple clubs. - · Community with identifiable needs or risks. - Note significant media coverage on issues targeted at the community: drugs, food pantry shortages, teen drinking, homelessness, poor test scores at the school, etc. - Many communities bordering or surrounding a larger city tend to feel significant impact but have limited or restricted support systems or finances. - Reference the needs, because those that are community-oriented are community-proud and want to reflect the best version of their community. - References from surrounding clubs and community members for contact points. - Make connections in the community and
+- Low visibility of other organizations in the community. - Learn about the existing clubs and their meeting days and times so the Kiwanis club can accommodate members who may join multiple clubs. - Community with identifiable needs or risks. - Note significant media coverage on issues targeted at the community: drugs, food pantry shortages, teen drinking, homelessness, poor test scores at the school, etc. - Many communities bordering or surrounding a larger city tend to feel significant impact but have limited or restricted support systems or finances. - Reference the needs, because those that are community-oriented are community-proud and want to reflect the best version of their community. - References from surrounding clubs and community members for contact points. - Make connections in the community and use those contacts to build a list of people to approach for membership. - Many people feel more comfortable when they know others who are becoming involved.

-- use those contacts to build a list of people to approach for membership. - Many people feel more comfortable when they know others who are becoming involved. - An area that can sustain two thriving clubs and in which a larger club is already present but needs alternative meeting options. - A large existing club that needs alternative meeting options. - Area that has a Key Club without a sponsor or NO existing Key Club. - Some schools have their own community-based service programs that are easily transitioned into a Key Club.
-In addition to service, Key Club offers leadership opportunities that can help with college admissions, summer jobs and internships. - Community that has several school systems to allow continued growth once one service program is launched. - Satellite group that has become large and ready to branch into an individual club of its own.
+- Area that has a Key Club without a sponsor or NO existing Key Club. - Some schools have their own community-based service programs that are easily transitioned into a Key Club.
+In addition to service, Key Club offers leadership opportunities that can help with college admissions, summer jobs and internships. - Community that has several school systems to allow continued growth once one service program is launched. - Satellite group that has become large and ready to become an individual club of its own. - An area that can sustain two thriving clubs and in which a large existing club needs alternative meeting options.